ArrafMelon/Youtube-Video-Sentiment/README.md

 # YouTube Comment Sentiment Analysis Dashboard

-Uses a Fine-tuned BERT natural language model to analyze the top 100 liked comments on a given YouTube video URL, outputs a dash made in Plotly.
+Uses a Fine-tuned BERT natural language model to analyze the top 100 liked comments on a given YouTube video URL, and outputs a dashboard made in Plotly.

 ---